 Pike River chief executive Peter Whittall says “we just don’t know what ventilation devices are still standing up.”

-The families of the missing miners trapped underground arrive at the Pike River Mine site.
+The families of the missing miners trapped underground arrive at Pike River Mine.

 CCTV footage of Pike River Mine explosion

 Mine safety experts will continue to monitor gas levels through the night.
-This will be the miners third night trapped underground.
+This will be the miners third night trapped.

 Pike River Coal mine manager Peter Whittall